icolomina/solidity-contracts/README.md

 ## Overview
 This repository contains a set of solidity smart contracts.
 Each of the contracts represents a specific situation and they can serve as a basis for developing more complex contracts or a decentralized application based on them.

+## Important Notice
-> **Important**: This contracts have not been audited and should not be used directly in a production environment.
+This contracts have not been audited and should not be used directly in a production environment.

 ## Compile the contracts